 Resources to help your small business acquire the knowledge and skills to tender for NSW Government contracts and local government opportunities

 Selling goods and services to the NSW Government and councils can be an important growth opportunity for small businesses.
-The NSW Government spends more than $40 billion each year on the procurement of goods, services and construction.
+The NSW Government spends about $40 billion each year on the procurement of goods, services and construction.

 It can be challenging, however, for a business to qualify as a government supplier, identify suitable tender opportunities and navigate the procurement process.